Adversarial Dependence Minimization: Conclusion

-In this approximated objective, the soft constraint pushes towards minimally dependent embedding dimensions, and thus minimally redundant solutions.
-In the following, we investigate three applications for this objective: an extension of PCA to nonlinear decorrelation (Section~\ref{subsec:pca_application}), the minimization of redundancy in a supervised classification setting (Section~\ref{subsec:classif_application}) and the use of the algorithm to prevent dimensional collapse in SSL (Section~\ref{subsec:ssl_application}).
+In the following, we investigate three potential applications: an extension of PCA to nonlinear decorrelation (Section~\ref{subsec:pca_application}), the minimization of redundancy in a supervised classification setting (Section~\ref{subsec:classif_application}), and the use of the algorithm to prevent dimensional collapse in SSL (Section~\ref{subsec:ssl_application}).